tyom/dotfiles/README.md

 Source dot files for the shell you use.
 To switch to zsh on your Mac go to **System Preferences** > **Users & Groups** and right click on your user name (may require unlocking first), then click **Advanced Options** and select your shell from dropdown menu.

+On Ubuntu run `apt-get install zsh`, followed by `chsh` which will prompt you to enter path for your new shell */bin/zsh*

 You want to replace your standard Terminal with the excellent [iTerm2](http://www.iterm2.com/) and enable `xterm-256color` in *Preferences > Profiles > Terminal (Report Terminal Type)* to give nice colours to your prompt.

 zsh